India Tax Residency and US LLC: What the Treaty Covers

 ITR Form Selection

 Indian tax residents with foreign income and foreign assets cannot use the simplified ITR-1 (Sahaj) form.
-The applicable forms are:
+The applicable forms:

-- ITR-2: For individuals with income from salary, house property, capital gains, and other sources (including foreign income) but no business income.
-If the LLC income is classified as "income from other sources" or capital gains, ITR-2 applies.
+- ITR-2: Income from salary, house property, capital gains, and other sources (including foreign) but no business income.
+If LLC income falls under "other sources" or capital gains, ITR-2 applies.

-- ITR-3: For individuals with income from business or profession.
-If the LLC income is classified as business income (which is the more likely classification for an active business), ITR-3 is required.
+- ITR-3: Income from business or profession.
+If LLC income is classified as business income (the more likely classification for anyone actively running a business), ITR-3 is required.

 Schedule FA: Foreign Assets